juanechenique9/test/README.md

 ## Singleton pattern in services

 The singleton pattern was implemented in services to ensure that only one instance of a shared resource exists.

+## Important

+To go to the country details you must select it.